MaskDuck/waear/README.md

 # waear
 a selfhostable discord moderation bot. the name of it was created by me slapping the keyboard.
 # this bot is in development.
+THIS BOT IS NOT USABLE FOR NOW.

 # does it need to selfhost?
 **yes**.